Fujifilm X-E2S vs Panasonic LX15

 It is notable that the X-E2S has a hotshoe, while the LX15 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 The LX15 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the X-E2S has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the X-E2S has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the X-E2S was succeeded by the Fujifilm X-E3.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Panasonic websites.
+Further information on the features and operation of the X-E2S and LX15 can be found, respectively, in the Fujifilm X-E2S Manual (free pdf) or the online Panasonic LX15 Manual.

 So what conclusions can be drawn?
 Is the Fujifilm X-E2S better than the Panasonic LX15 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.